Discover what you are naturally good at

 Creativity

 Creative problem-solving and teaching methods benefit both students and teachers.
 Creativity can be very beneficial when trying to reduce stress levels and burnout rates.
-Sometimes, trying a new approach is exactly what is needed to reenergize you and revitalize your communication abilities.
+Sometimes, trying a new approach is exactly what is needed to reenergize you and revitalize your curriculum, and teaching strategies or address a problem in the classroom [3].

 Potential teacher weaknesses could be: